viparitakarani/nodejs_project/clientServerSSE/README.md

 # Firebase Node JS project
-this project whould try to implement the SSE client server SSE using nodejs and C++
+this project  tries to implement the SSE client and server  using nodejs and C++

 # SSE Server